Relationship

 What does it mean if I dream about an abandoned friend repeatedly?

-Recurring dreams about an abandoned friend may indicate ongoing emotional processing or unresolved themes in your relationships that warrant attention.
+Recurring dreams of an abandoned friend may indicate persistent emotional themes or unresolved conflicts needing attention and reflection.

 A relationship dream can stay with you